JOTSR/proposal_explicit_ownership_syntax/README.md

 ## Overview / Motivation

-JS implicit copy or reference variable depend on thair type in function call.
+JS implicit clone or reference variable depend on thair type in function call.
 This new syntax essentially uniformize argument call behaviour.
 Moreover, it add an explicit syntax to change scope variable (eg.: for globals variables used by function of if blocks)
 It:
 - Prevent hidden behaviour
-- Simplify syntax for varaible copy (structuredClone)
+- Simplify syntax for variable clone (structuredClone)
 - Better variable lifetime trace (possible optimisation for implementers)

 ## Syntax

 This syntax introduce 2 new keywords
 - move (move permanently a variable from a parent scope to a new child scope)
-- copy (copy a variable from a parent scope to a new child scope)
+- clone (clone a variable from a parent scope to a new child scope)

 Referenced variable can't be moved to prevent access to released memory space